 Naturally, at that point the trajectory of the bike changed immediately and it was decided to attempt entry into the Mountain Bike Hall Of Fame.
 Not surprisingly, and despite a petition signed by literally dozens of people supporting its inclusion, those nerds wanted nothing to do with it.
 In response a certain Morgan Meredith did what came naturally and attempted to sneak it in.
 After a few more articles written about its various misadventures, it was a never-to-be-published final piece I wrote after doing an outlaw mountain bike race on it in 2011 that finally ended the saga.

 In the few years after that time, it’s made an appearance at a Sea Otter Classic dressed up as a scraper bike and then a few years later in all of its original glory.
-Sadly, time slows for no one and it eventually vanished back into the ether.
+Sadly, time slows for no one, and it eventually vanished back into the ether.
 That is until just a few months ago when BIKE’s parent company made the announcement that they would be pulling the plug on the rag, effective immediately.
-My mind immediately went to the Shitbike’s fate, and so I began hustling and calling whoever I could think of in an attempt at rescuing it from a dumpster.
-Thankfully, I wasn’t alone in this effort and as I type these words, it’s happily, and safely at its new home in Joe Parkin, and Simon Stewart’s Buena Vista, Colorado, bike shop called Boneshaker Cycles, where it will hopefully live out its years much to the delight and confusion of all who cast a gaze upon it.
+My mind reflexively went to the Shitbike’s fate, and so I began hustling and calling whoever I could think of in an attempt at rescuing it from a dumpster.
+Thankfully, I wasn’t alone in this effort and as I type these words, it’s happily, and safely at its new home in Joe Parkin, and Simon Stewart’s Buena Vista, Colorado, bike shop called Push and Pull BV, where it will hopefully live out its years much to the delight and confusion of all who cast a gaze upon it.